hgraceoc/The-Electric-Game-/README.md

 Otherwise to run the project using NPM, follow these steps:

-- NPM and a Command Line tool is needed.
+In the Command Line:
+- first create a project directory
-- git clone this repo
+- git clone git@github.com:hgraceoc/The-Electric-Game-.git
+- cd {project directory}
-- run npm install
+- npm install
-- run npm start to view on localhost:3000
+- npm start (to view on localhost:3000)

 ## The brief
 The core of the challenge is to create a tool which randomly picks 5-a-side football teams from a list of 10 names.